Clogherhead Lifeboat Station: History

 In 1993, the All-Weather lifeboat (ALB), 12-31 Doris Bleasdale (ON 1190) was assigned to Clogherhead, and the boathouse was rebuilt to accommodate the new boat and tractor.

 Clogherhead lifeboat was launched at 20:35 into south-east gale force 7 conditions on 28 November 2000, to the aid of the fishing trawler March Sod, which had lost power, and was drifting in Dundalk Bay.
 By the time the lifeboat arrived, the trawler had been driven onto the rocks, and holed.
 With extreme care in the rough conditions, using his local knowledge, the coxswain managed to navigate the rocky shore, and bring the lifeboat alongside.
 Two lifeboat crew boarded the vessel with a salvage pump, but it was quickly realised that efforts to pump out the water were futile.
 The vessel was abandoned, and the fishermen landed at Port Oriel at 21:24.
 By the following morning, the vessel had vanished, destroyed by the sea.
-For this service, Coxswain Noel Sharkey was accorded "The Thanks of the Institution inscribed on Vellum", with "Vellum Service Certificates" awarded to the crew.
+For this service, Coxswain Noel Sharkey was accorded 'The Thanks of the Institution inscribed on Vellum', with 'Vellum Service Certificates' awarded to the crew.

-On 1 June 2019, Clogherhead lifeboat station welcomed the arrival of a new €2.5 million lifeboat 13-31 Michael O'Brien (ON 1338), timed to arrive exactly at 13:31.
+On 1 June 2019, Clogherhead lifeboat station welcomed the arrival of a new lifeboat, number 13-31, timed to arrive exactly at 13:31.

+At a ceremony on Saturday 31 August 2019, the new €2.5 million lifeboat, funded from the legacy of Wexford farmer Henry Tomkins, was formally named 13-31 Michael O'Brien (ON 1338), after the former lifeboat coxswain, and friend of Mr Tomkins.